aaronVerones/3-sat-isfy-me/README.md

 The algorithm is described and code is given in Howe & King's paper "A pearl on SAT and SMT solving in Prolog."
 This is our implementation of their algorithm in SWI Prolog.

+For the "Something Extra", you'll want to take a look at the following files:

+1. sat_to_3sat.pl, where we take an arbitrary SAT input and reduce it to 3-SAT.
+2. graph_colour.pl, where we solve Graph Colouring in Prolog.
+3. subset_sum.pl, where we solve Subset Sum in Prolog.

 REFERENCE:

 Howe, J. M., & King, A. (2012).
 A pearl on SAT and SMT solving in Prolog.